 - Take a small amount of beeswax.

-- Once you have applied enough wax, style your hair with a comb or a brush.
+- Once you have applied enough wax, style your hair gently with a comb or a brush.
 It is recommended to use a hair brush to spread the beeswax throughout your hair more evenly.

 Now that you know how to use beeswax on your hair, check out a few things you need to remember in the next section.